 IN THIS ARTICLE:

-To view Analytics for a Survey, navigate to Analytics from the drop down in the top right corner and click Surveys & Pulses.
+To view Analytics for a Survey, navigate to Analytics and select Surveys & Pulses.
 Then, click Analytics next to the particular survey you would like to view.

 This takes you to the Overview Report, which displays key details for your survey such as the overall score on the survey, the response rate, and the most and least favorable items on the survey.